magoo/risk-measurement/content/en/in-the-wild.md

 A worm has fully autonomous discovery and exploitation (propagation) and propagates autonomously from its operator (C&C).
 A "partial" worm only has a subset while a "full" worm is described by the whole set.

 1. **Autonomous Discovery**: Scanning is a classic, strict example, whereas using Google SERPs or a social platform would be a more loose interpretation.
-In theory, you could stop a worm by modifying the underlying platform, but this is unlikely on the internet and more likely on a application platform.
+In theory, you could stop a worm by disrupting the underlying platform.
+Whether this is easy or not is less relevant to whether it is a worm.
+Some reasoning: killing or quarantining a patient is not considered a cure, and neither would be taking down the internet or banning search keywords to stop a worm.
 2. **Autonomous Exploitation**: An infected system can infect other systems without external dependencies.
-(A central exploit server)
+(A central exploit server / scanner is not fully autonomous.)
 3. **Autonomous from Command and Control**: Continues to propagate without access to the operator, or continues operation even when infrastructure is taken over.

 Example of full worms: [Blaster](https://en.wikipedia.org/wiki/Blaster_(computer_worm)) and [Sasser](https://en.wikipedia.org/wiki/Sasser_(computer_worm)), [Code Red](https://en.wikipedia.org/wiki/Code_Red_(computer_worm)), [Samy Worm](https://en.wikipedia.org/wiki/Samy_(computer_worm)), and [Stuxnet](https://en.wikipedia.org/wiki/Stuxnet).